 - Whole school data review and discussion in Professional Learning Communities and with the Leadership Team to determine teaching priorities. - Whole school level data review and discussion by the Leadership Team when allocating staffing, i.e. special needs, Education Assistants and Aboriginal Teaching Assistants. - A whole staff briefing regarding students' learning, social, emotional and health needs at the beginning of each school year with all staff.
 The relevant information is documented within a booklet in each class, staffroom and SharePoint for reference by staff throughout the year and for relief staff. - Time is allocated for extensive handover of data, information and discussion of students needs at the end of each year. - Discussions amongst the teaching staff are held at Professional Learning Community meetings. - Discussions are held between the Principal, class teacher, Learning Support Coordinator, Early Intervention Coordinator, Reading Recovery Teacher, CEWA Psychologist and/or Allied Health workers, as appropriate, when concerns are raised about individual student achievement. - Each term, classroom teachers are required to produce a table of the students' groupings within their class and their differentiated learning outcomes for English and Mathematics.
 These tables are forwarded to the allocated Assistant Principal who reports the information to the Principal. - Curriculum Adjustment Plans (CAPs) are developed and discussed with the Learning Support Coordinator, Principal and teachers.
 Letters are sent home informing parents if their child/ren is on a CAP.
-The learning outcomes are reported in each of the semester school reports. - The Learning Support Co-ordinator works with the teaching staff to develop, produce and monitor the implementation of Individualise Education Plans (IEPs) for the students with special needs.
-IEP Meetings are held with the team and parents/carers each term. - Data is collected that determines the success of curriculum initiatives. - Effect sizes are measured to determine level of improvement in individual students, cohorts, the whole school and the success of projects and initiatives. - Data indicates and confirms that school procedures are contributing to improved student outcomes and significant growth, as evidenced by the school standardised assessments.
+The CAP is documented in each of the semester school reports. - The Learning Support Co-ordinator works with the teaching staff to develop, produce and monitor the implementation of Individualise Education Plans (IEPs) for the students with special needs.
+IEP Meetings are held with the team and parents/carers each term. - Data is collected that determines the success of curriculum initiatives. - Effect sizes are measured to determine level of improvement in individual students, cohorts, the whole school and the success of projects and initiatives. - Data indicates and confirms that school procedures are contributing to improved student outcomes and significant growth, as evidenced by the school standardised assessments. - Participation in the Fogarty EDvance initiative will involve data being used for decision making and school improvement processes